Professional Website for Restaurants

 Restaurants live from local visibility.
 Google searches like "restaurant [city]", "[cuisine] [district]", "good food [city]" or "restaurant near me" decide the visit.
 We use several levers: clean structured data (LocalBusiness, Restaurant, Menu, OpeningHoursSpecification), local keywords in headings and body text, and a geographically anchored positioning ("in the heart of [district]", near known places or transport hubs).

 A well-maintained Google Business Profile is the second pillar - even if it brings review risks.
 We advise how to collect reviews in a structured way and deal with negative ones professionally.
-Your website links discreetly to the profile and shows 3-5 selected reviews as social proof - always with consent and GDPR-compliant.
+Your website links discreetly to the profile and shows 3-5 selected reviews as social proof - always restrained and with documented consent.

 Mobile, fast, multilingual

 Over 80 percent of restaurant searches come from a smartphone, often on the go with weak signal.
 A website that does not load instantly or on which people have to search for the phone number loses these guests.
-We build with static technology (Astro), without WordPress plugins, without page-builder overhead - the page loads in under a second, images are optimised, the most important actions are within thumb reach.
+We build leanly, without WordPress plugin or page-builder overhead - the page loads quickly, images are optimised, the most important actions are within thumb reach.

 International cities or tourist locations benefit from an English version (or additional languages).
 We solve this cleanly via `/en/` paths and `hreflang`, so Google serves the right language and no duplicate-content issues arise.
 Menu, homepage and contact area are translated, not the entire site - that keeps the effort realistic.